 Jasper typically has a solid color or a cloudy appearance, while agate is generally translucent (light passes through, but you can't see through it completely).

-Agates are characterized by concentrically banded patterns, whereas jasper features spots or stripes.
+Concentrically banded patterns characterize agates, whereas jasper features spots or stripes.

 Agate - Key Facts